Keysight/cyperf/deployment/containers/README.md

 docker top <Container Name>| grep startup.sh | sed -n '1p' | awk '{ print $2 }' | xargs -I{} sudo ip link set <interface name> netns {}

-# check whether interface actually added to the container
+#  check whether the interface was added to the container
 docker exec -it <Container Name> ifconfig -a | grep <interface name>

 #To detach the interface use the following command

 docker top <Container Name> | grep startup.sh | sed -n '1p' | awk '{ print $2 }' | xargs -I{} sudo nsenter --target {} --net ip link set <interface name> netns 1
 ```
+### Troubleshooting
+In any case, if the docker container needs to be removed, follow the below steps

+- docker container stop <container name>
+- docker container rm -v <container name>

 ### Known Limitations
 - DPDK Container with Single Interface as Management & Test  - Not supported.
 - Automatic MAC not supported.
 User need to disable Automatic mac in the Ethernet Range section of all Network segments.
+- In controller UI, DPDK is shown as enabled but Supported section shows "No".